-The agency must meet the Standards for Providers of Psychological Services and must agree to provide adequate training, supervision, and accountability.
-It must conform to all other regulations such as state licensing regulations and guidelines established by ASPPB and APA.
+The agency must meet APA Professional Practice Guidelines and must agree to provide adequate training, supervision, and accountability for their trainees.
+It must conform to all other regulations such as state licensing regulations and supervision guidelines established by ASPPB and APA.
 To pre-approve clinical externship training experiences, the direct Clinical Supervisor for each rotation or externship site must complete a survey agreeing to meet our standards for clinical training and supervision which are detailed below.
-The primary clinical supervisor for an external placement or externship must complete the External Practicum Supervisor Agreement Form (Appendix O) which verifies the external practicum meets the criteria outlined below:
+The primary clinical supervisor for an external placement or externship must complete the External Practicum Supervisor Agreement Form (Appendix M) which verifies the external practicum meets the criteria outlined below.